xray-imaging/2bm-docs/docs/source/manual/item_020.rst

 i.e. ``mDn`` (downstream) = ``2bma:m2``, ``mUp`` (upstream) =
 ``2bma:m5``, mirror length 0.9932 m for the angle calc.
-There are **exactly two physical Y motors** on the mirror itself; the ``2bma:table1`` virtual record below also exposes Y axes, but those are the same two physical motors viewed as table corner supports (see the Optical table block and the m3 note there).
+There are **exactly two physical Y motors** on the mirror itself; these are the operational surface for fine pitch / angle setting via ``2postMirror.adl``.
+See the Mirror optical table block below for why the table-level virtual record (``2bma:table1``) used to double-count them and has now been removed.

 **In-vacuum stripe selector.** The mirror has four horizontal coating stripes on its optical surface, selected by translating the mirror